Mamma Mia! Here We Go Again: Plot

-Following Sam's departure, Donna is visited by Tanya and Rosie, who cheer her up by performing as Donna and the Dynamos ("Mamma Mia").
+Following Sam's departure, Donna is visited by Tanya and Rosie, who cheer her up by performing as Donna and the Dynamos.
 Bill returns to the island, and she joins him on his boat, much to the chagrin of Rosie, who fell for Bill.
 While they are gone, Sam returns, having ended his engagement for Donna, but is saddened to hear she is with another.

 Donna discovers she is pregnant but has no idea which one of her three recent lovers is the father.
 Bill's great-aunt Sofia overhears Donna's wish to stay on the island and reveals she owns the abandoned farmhouse where she has been staying.
 Donna happily accepts her offer to stay there, where she later gives birth to Sophie.

-In the present, Sophie tells Rosie and Tanya about her problems with Sky, and Rosie explains how she and Bill broke up ("Angel Eyes").
+In the present, Sophie tells Rosie and Tanya about her problems with Sky, and Rosie explains how she and Bill broke up.
 Meanwhile, Bill, Harry, and Sky leave their ventures abroad to support Sophie but are told there are no boats to Kalokairi.
 However, Alexio recognises Bill so he offers the trio safe boat passage to the island as gratitude for Bill saving his relationship.
 Bill convinces everyone to join them for the Kalokairi party.
-When the guests arrive ("Dancing Queen"), Bill and Rosie soon reunite over their mutual grief over Donna's death, and Sophie tells Sky she is pregnant and never felt closer to her mother.
+When the guests arrive, Bill and Rosie reunite over their mutual grief over Donna's death, and Sophie tells Sky she is pregnant and never felt closer to her mother.

-The celebration is suddenly disrupted when Ruby arrives, despite not being invited.
+The celebration is disrupted when Ruby arrives, despite not being invited.
 Ruby explains that Sky tracked her down, and she wants to build a relationship with her granddaughter.
-Sophie then performs with the Dynamos in honour of Donna ("I've Been Waiting for You").
+Sophie then performs with the Dynamos in honour of Donna.
 Ruby is proud, and expresses slight but sincere grief over her daughter's death.
-Afterwards, the hotel manager, Señor Fernando Cienfuegos, reveals that he is Ruby's long-lost lover from 1959, so they are joyously reunited ("Fernando").
+Afterwards, the hotel manager, Señor Fernando Cienfuegos, reveals that he is Ruby's long-lost lover from 1959, so they are joyously reunited.

-Nine months later, Sophie gives birth to her baby boy, Donny.
-At the christening, Donna's ghost proudly watches, and they have a final moment before Donna fully passes on ("My Love, My Life").
-The end credits show all the characters, including Donna and the younger cast, at a party at Hotel Bella Donna ("Super Trouper").
+Months later, Sophie gives birth to her baby boy, Donny.
+At the christening, Donna's ghost proudly watches, and they have a final moment before Donna fully passes on.